martinphellwig/bink/README.md

 ```console
 $ python manage.py store apps/bink/tests/_test_data.csv
 ```
 This stores the data into the DB.
-For help do:
+This function accepts additional arguments
+see:

 ```console
 $ python manage.py store --help